learn-co-curriculum/react-props-movie-lab/README.md

 props.
 Our next task here is to pass props to the child component of `MovieCard`, `CardFront`.

-`CardFront` will display the title and genres and therefore it should receive the `title` and `genre` props.
-Lets take a look at how this works in action:
+`CardFront` will display the title and genres.
+Therefore it needs to receive the `title` and `genre` props.
+Lets take a look at how this works:

 ```js
 render() {